 The organization and management section of your business plan should summarize information about your business' structure and team.
 It usually comes after the market analysis section in a business plan.
 It's especially important to include this section if you have a partnership or a multi-member limited liability company (LLC).
 However, if you're starting a home business or are writing a business plan for one that's already operating, and you're the only person involved, then you don't need to include this section.

-How to Write the Organization and Management Section of Your Biz Plan
+What to Put in the Organization and Management Section

 Within these sections, you have specific areas to cover about how your business is structured and who's involved.